AVR-biosecurity-bioinformatics/freyr/README.md

 # PipeRline

-`pipeRline` is a metabarcoding analysis pipeline largely implemented in R.
+`pipeRline` is a metabarcoding analysis pipeline largely written in R.

 This pipeline is currently being re-written in the **Nextflow** language so it will be completely _containerised_ and _reproducible_.
 It is also partially inspired by the [nfcore/ampliseq](https://github.com/nf-core/ampliseq) pipeline!